Benc93/takeaway/README.md

 The structure builds up from Dish class (given from the Menu class), into a Line Item, into an Order.
 The Order is compiled by the Customer class (built up using the Line Item class - where the correct totals are checked).
 The Customer sends the complete order to the Restaurant.
 At that point the Restaurant can send a text message to the customer as one of it's methods (in fact - the only method for the restaurant).

+####Lessons Learned

+The Challenge served to reinforce quite a number of the techniques we'd learned to date (**TDD, Ruby methods, doubles**).
+The new element to the challenge was the integration of the **Twilio API** to send order confirmations via SMS.

+This was quite a tricky implementation that involved an awful lot of trial and error (and frustration!).
+Once the text messages started firing - it was hard to turn them off during for testing purposes, which was part of the brief.
+I got there eventually, but it certainly didn't feel as straight forward as the first part of the challenge!

 **END*